The Sea Nymphs (album): Composition

 "The Spirit Spout" has a percussive opening which settles into a sparser, hymn-like tone, and "Nil in the Nest" features oom-pah brass with an ascending guitar and church organ.
 "Lucky Lucy" features diaphanous keyboards.
 "Up In Annie's Room" has E-mu Proteus derived strings and a resonating church organ sound.
-"Dog Eats Spine" is a surreal track with scampering piano mimicking the movement of small canine legs, and "Sarah on a Worm" resembles a curio music box melody.
+"Dog Eat Spine" is a surreal track with scampering piano mimicking the movement of small canine legs, and "Sarah on a Worm" resembles a curio music box melody.
 The spacious composition of "Lilly White's Party" is dotted with birds twittering and a meowing cat.

 Release and promotion

 To promote The Sea Nymphs, the album's release was preceded by the 7-inch single "Appealing to Venus" (b/w "Tree Tops High"), which came free with the Cardiacs twelve-inch "Day Is Gone".
 A year later, The Sea Nymphs was released as a limited edition promotional cassette by All My Eye and Betty Martin Music in 1992, available through the Cardiacs fan club.
 In the autumn of 1992, the Sea Nymphs were announced to be supporting All About Eve on tour.
 A significant contingent of Cardiacs fans attended the first gig at Nottingham Rock City, where Tim Smith squirted the audience with water as he did with Cardiacs.

 After "Christ Alive" appeared on the Cardiacs anthology Sampler, the Alphabet Business Concern saved the tape copies of The Sea Nymphs from disintegration by releasing it on CD in 1995, allowing it for sale to the band's grateful fanbase.
 The album was subsequently reissued on digipak CD and 180 gram vinyl in 2016 alongside the release of On the Dry Land, and released on Apple Music and Bandcamp.
 Org Records, the record label associated with the Organ fanzine, reissued "Appealing to Venus" as a seven-track single in 1998, resulting in the band recording a John Peel Session.